marklogic/flux/docs/import/common-import-features.md

 For example, consider an employee data source where the JSON representation of each record from that data source has top-level fields of `id` and `last_name`.
 You could configure a URI for each document using the following option:

-    --uriTemplate "/employee/{id}/{last_name}.json"
+    --uri-template "/employee/{id}/{last_name}.json"

-A JSON Pointer expression is useful in conjunction with the optional `--jsonRootName` option for defining a root field name in each JSON document.
+A JSON Pointer expression is useful in conjunction with the optional `--json-root-name` option for defining a root field name in each JSON document.
 For example, using the above example, you may want each employee document to have a single root field of "employee" so that each document is more self-describing.
 The URI template will be evaluated against a JSON document with this root field applied, so you would need to use JSON Pointer expressions to refer to the `id` and `last_name` values:

-    --jsonRootName employee --uriTemplate "/employee/{/employee/id}/{/employee/last_name}.json"
+    --json-root-name employee --uri-template "/employee/{/employee/id}/{/employee/last_name}.json"

 ## Configuring document metadata